-Canon 5D Mark II versus Nikon D610
+Canon 5D Mark II vs Nikon D610

-The Canon EOS 5D Mark II and the Nikon D610 are two digital cameras that were announced, respectively, in September 2008 and October 2013.
+The Canon EOS 5D Mark II and the Nikon D610 are two digital cameras that were officially introduced, respectively, in September 2008 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 24.2 MP.

 Body comparison: Canon 5D Mark II vs Nikon D610

 The physical size and weight of the Canon 5D Mark II and the Nikon D610 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably smaller (8 percent) than the Canon 5D Mark II.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.